jsreyes/NgRx-vs-NgXs-vs-Akita/README.md

 # NgRx-vs-NgXs-vs-Akita
-Benchmarking between NgRx, NgXs and Alita
+Benchmarking between NgRx, NgXs and Akita

 This project contains three branches, each one is a test project using one of this libraries.